trive-digital/Strive/README.md

 - Fast css compilation thanks to PostCSS
 - PostCSS theme fallback / child theme support
 - Small (as possible) set of PostCSS base styles and settings needed to get a working development system.
-Hey, it looks like a Magento base theme, right? ;)
+Hey, it looks somehow like a Magento base theme, right? ;)
 - [BrowserSync](https://www.browsersync.io/) - instant css injecting into browser & weinre support
 - Theme static content is watched & transferred directly into pub/static via Gulp.
 No need to use Magento content deploy
 - Added gulp clean and deploy tasks.
 If there is a need, `gulp clean` will remove everything in `var/cache`, `var/generation`, `var/view_preprocessed` & `pub/static` folder (Except .htaccess, magento blank & magento luma theme) and `gulp deploy` will deploy Magento static content (short of `bin/magento setup:static-content:deploy`).